maelfabien/Multimodal-Emotion-Recognition/Audio/README.md

 # Speech Emotion Recognition

-The aim of this section is to explore speech emotion recognition techniques from an audio file.
+The aim of this section is to explore speech emotion recognition techniques from an audio recording.

 ## Data